 Things to do in and around Geneva

-If relaxing and wellness are more your kind of thing, why not spend a half-day or an evening unwinding and recharging at one of Switzerland’s world-class spas?
+If relaxing and wellness are your kind of thing, why not spend sometimes recharging at the floating center or unwinding at one of Switzerland’s world-class spas?

 Enjoy mouth-watering cuisine from all over the world from at one of Geneva’s many restaurants.
 You might even like to try a traditional Swiss cheese fondue!